lazysasha/barista-service/assignment.md

 ### Test the whole system

 - Send order to order endpoint
-- completed order should come out the other end
+- Completed order should come out the other end

 ### Observability

 - Look at live and ready endpoints
-- Build a readyness probe for the database
+- Build a readiness probe for the database